DallanQ/splendor/QA.md

 [choosing-payment-with-gem-or-gold](https://boardgamegeek.com/thread/1440645/choosing-payment-with-gem-or-gold)

->Which is better (choosing payment with gem or gold)?
+>When you need to pay a gem to buy a card, you can freely choose whether to pay the appropriately colored gem or a gold, if you have both.
+Is this right?

-You can freely choose whether to pay with gem or a gold if you have both but sometimes, the app can just automatically pay with the right one.
+You can freely choose whether to pay with gem or a gold if you have both.

 [2014-rulebook-and-2016-rulebook](https://boardgamegeek.com/thread/1984653/2014-rulebook-and-2016-rulebook)

->Which set of rules is the official rules (2014 Rulebook or 2016 Rulebook)?

-The wording were changed, but the rules were not.
-Perhaps you can take the gold token the same way as 4 players game.

 [can-you-steal-nobles](https://boardgamegeek.com/thread/2582812/can-you-steal-nobles)